u-Sir/peek-pop/README.md

 For best results, use the window in non-fullscreen mode.

 # Source
-Source code available in releases or branches.
+Source code available in releases or source_code.